Left Chevron

 Reporting a Medication Error

-Our sister organization, ISMP Canada has received two reports where a physician provided a woman with samples of Angeliq to take as birth control.
+Angeliq (drospirenone, estradiol) is a hormone-based medicine used to relieve the symptoms of menopause.
+Unfortunately, it has been wrongly prescribed as an oral contraceptive (birth control pill).
+In two cases, physicians provided women with samples of Angeliq to take as birth control.
 Both women took Angeliq for several months until the samples were finished.
-The mistakes were discovered when the women took prescriptions for further supplies of Angeliq to their pharmacies and referred to them as "birth control pills."
+The mistakes were discovered when the women took prescriptions for further supplies of Angeliq to their pharmacies and referred to them as “birth control pills.”

 More Safety Articles